jaydeepthik/Generic-Helper-Templates/README.md

  - `2.12.0`

 ## TF_Keras/GPU_cleanup.py
-Simple function for cleaning the memory in GPU and removing models that are no longer needed.
+Simple function for cleaning the memory in GPU and removing models that are no longer needed using python garbage collector.
 TF versions tested:
  - `2.12.0`